jamiemadde-max/Lily-go-t-embedded-plus-antenna-mod/README.md

-*note only the rf is labeled so reconnecting is a breeze
+*note the rf is labeled so reconnecting is a breeze

 ### Step 4: Reassembly